-Knowing about the impact of comparisons to 'unrealistic' online images.
-Impact on confidence (including body confidence) Teaching includes the following: The issue of using image filters and digital enhancement The role of social media influencers, including that they are paid to influence the behaviour of their followers The issue of photo manipulation, including why people do it and how to look out for it This risk or harm is covered in the following curriculum area(s): [Secondary schools] Health education Impact on quality of life, physical and mental health and relationships Knowing how to identify when online behaviours stop being fun and begin to create anxiety, including that there needs to be a balance between time spent online and offline.
-Teaching includes the following: How to evaluate critically what pupils are doing online, why they are doing it and for how long (screen time) How to consider quality vs. quantity of online activity The need for pupils to consider if they are actually enjoying being online or just doing it out of habit due to peer pressure or the fear or missing out That time spent online gives users less time to do other activities, which can lead some users to become physically inactive The impact that excessive social media usage can have on levels of anxiety, depression and other mental health issues That isolation and loneliness can affect pupils and that it is very important for them to discuss their feelings with an adult and seek support Where to get help This risk or harm is covered in the following curriculum area(s): • Health education Online vs. offline behaviours People can often behave differently online to how they would act face to face.
-Teaching includes the following: How and why people can often portray an exaggerated picture of their lives (especially online) and how that can lead to pressures around having perfect/curated lives How and why people are unkind or hurtful online when they would not necessarily be unkind to someone face to face This risk or harm is covered in the following curriculum area(s): Relationships education Reputational damage What users post can affect future career opportunities and relationships - both positively and negatively.
-Teaching includes the following: Strategies for positive use How to build a professional online profile This risk or harm is covered in the following curriculum area(s): • [Secondary schools] RSE Suicide, self- harm and eating disorders Pupils may raise topics including eating disorders, self-harm and suicide.
-Teachers must be aware of the risks of encouraging or making these seem a more viable option for pupils and should take care to avoid giving instructions or methods and avoid using language, videos and images.
+Impact on confidence Knowing about the impact of comparisons to 'unrealistic' online images.
+Teaching includes the following: This risk or harm is covered in the following curriculum (including body confidence) The issue of using image filters and digital enhancement The role of social media influencers, including that they are paid to influence the behaviour of their followers The issue of photo manipulation, including why people do it and how to look out for it • [Secondary schools] Health education

+Impact on quality of life,physical and mental health and relationship s Knowing how to identify when online behaviours stop being fun and begin to create anxiety, including that there needs to be a balance between time spent online and offline.
+Teaching includes the following: How to evaluate critically what children and young people are doing online, why they are doing it and for how long (screen time) How to consider quality vs. quantity of online activity The need for children and young people to consider if they are actually enjoying being online or just doing it out of habit due to peer pressure or the fear or missing out That time spent online gives users less time to do other activities, which can lead some users to become physically inactive The impact that excessive social media usage can have on levels of anxiety, depression and other mental health issues That isolation and loneliness can affect children and young people and that it is very important for them to discuss their feelings with an adult and seek support Where to get help This risk or harm is covered in the following curriculum area(s): • Health education Online vs. offline behaviours People can often behave differently online to how they would act face to face.
+Teaching includes the following: How and why people can often portray an exaggerated picture of their lives (especially online) and how that can lead to pressures around having perfect/curated lives How and why people are unkind or hurtful online when they would not necessarily be unkind to someone face to face This risk or harm is covered in the following curriculum area(s): Relationships education Reputationa I damage What users post can affect future career opportunities and relationships -both positively and negatively.
+Teaching includes the following: • Strategies for positive use • How to build a professional online profile This risk or harm is covered in the following curriculum area(s): • [Secondary schools] RSE Suicide, self- harm and eating Children and young people may raise topics including eating disorders, self-harm and suicide.
+Teachers must be aware of the risks of encouraging or making these seem a more viable option for disorders children and young people and should take care to avoid giving instructions or methods and avoid using language, videos and images.